azukaar/GuPM/readme.md

  * ⏱**Fast**.
 Written in native code, with real multi-threading
  * 👓**Smart**.
 Memory efficient solution using hard-link, which do not duplicate dependencies across project
  * 🌍**Global**.
 Windows, Mac and Linux compatibility
- * 🌈 **Universal**.
+ * 🌈**Universal**.
 Usable in any kind of project (Ruby, JS, Go, C, Python, etc...)
  * 👗**Customizable**.
 Flexible plugin system: make GuPM your own
  * 👝**Future Proof**.
 Let's make this the last PM you will ever need.

+This idea is born from the frustration of having to give up my habits whenever I would switch off Javascript and lose NPM (Whether it would be in Ruby, Go, or even situations outside of coding).
+GuPM is claiming to take inspiration from the best things in Brew, NPM, Gem, etc...
+And compile them in a single tool, usable in any project.

+ * 📦**Packages Manager**.
+Install packages from any repository and manage your project's dependency in a seamless way
+ * 🖥**CLI Manager**.
+Install and use CLI tools in a flexible way without conflicts
+ * 🚏**Scripting language**.
+Bye bye Bash, GuPM is bundled with GuScript, allowing you to build cross platform scripts for your project
+ * 🐙**Packed with features**.
+Manage configs, environment variables, CI, and more!
+ * 🔥**Even more to come!** See : XXX for the roadmap of feature.
+You are welcomed to contribute!

 ---

-GuPM is born from the frustration of having to give up my habits whenever I would switch off Javascript and lose NPM (Whether it would be in Ruby, Go, or even situations outside of coding).
-GuPM is claiming to take inspiration from the best things from Brew, NPM, Gem, etc...
-And compile them in a single tool, usable in any situation.

-Example commands :
+Here's an example of a workflow using GuPM:

 ```
-g make -- run make.gs
+g make -- This command will install any dependency your project has
 g install mysql -- locally install MySQL in your project
 g mysql -u <user> -p -e "select * from schema.table" -- run the local mysql CLI
-mysql -u <user> -p -e "select * from schema.table" -- Does NOT work, MySQL has only been installed in your project, not globally (no version clash)
+mysql -u <user> -p -e "select * from schema.table" -- Does NOT work, MySQL has only been installed in your project, not globally (=> no version clash between projects)
 ```

-How to install :
+How to install GuPM :

 ```
 -- LINUX or Mac OS